 If you’re in the following situations, a hybrid app is suggested.

-- You have limited resources for app development and maintaining.
+- You have limited resources for app development and maintenance.

-- You expect your app to be similar with a native app.
+- You expect your app to be similar to a native app.

 - You expect your app to be found by users from app stores.